 For much of the 1800s, Selinsgrove was a canal town.
 The town was a key stop along the Susquehanna Division of the Pennsylvania Canal.
 Initial construction took place between 1827 and 1829.
 The typical navigation season for the canal was March to November, but bad weather complicated that schedule many years.
 Several stores lined the canal near Pine Street, catering to the workers who floated through town.
 The canal closed for good in 1901.
 The end came as no surprise to locals.
 In 1900, the Selinsgrove Times reported, “It is badly out of repair, its condition preventing traffic, and business has been unprofitable for the past ten years.”
 Today, the US 11/15 bypass follows the general path of the canal along Penn’s Creek.

 There is good reason Susquehanna University is located in Selinsgrove.
-Community visionaries saw the benefit of an institution of higher learning and led the drive for local support that raised $22,500 to bring the Missionary Institute (as it was known when it was first chartered in 1858) to town.
+Community visionaries saw the benefit of an institution of higher learning and led the drive for local support.
+They raised $22,500 to bring the Missionary Institute (as it was known when it was first chartered in 1858) to town.
 The successful fundraising led to Selinsgrove Hall being named in honor of the community, which had officially become a borough five years earlier.
 In 1895, the institution became Susquehanna University.